Understanding the Different BTnet Services… A BTnet Service is Simply a Leased Line.

 While there are a number of providers of leased lines in the UK, BT continues to have ‘significant market power’ in this area, according to Ofcom, making them a top choice for many businesses.
-One of the reasons BT dominates the leased line world is that it offers two practical BTnet services that provide businesses of all sizes with a dedicated, uncontended leased line for increased speed and reliability.
+One of the reasons BT business dominates the leased line world is that it offers two practical BTnet services that provide businesses of all sizes with a dedicated, uncontended leased line for increased speed and reliability.

 The two BTnet leased line services on offer are BTnet EFM/GEA and BTnet Ethernet Fibre.
-So what’s the difference between these two BTnet services, and could a BT leased line be a good solution for you?
+So, what’s the difference between these two BTnet services, and could a BT leased line be a good solution for you?